How to Re-key a Door Lock

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-IntroductionInstead of calling a locksmith, learn to re-key your entry and deadbolt locks like a pro, at a fraction of the cost.
+IntroductionInstead of calling a locksmith, learn to re-key your entry and deadbolt locks like a pro, and at a fraction of the cost.

 - 4-in-1 screwdriver